Faster And Safer Travel Through Routing and Advanced Controls

 RCOC has been on the cutting edge of this technology, known as intelligent transportation systems (ITS), since the early 1990s.
 In fact, RCOC was one of the first federally funded test sites for this technology in the United States.
-Now, the expertise RCOC gained in developing its FAST-TRAC system is being used to help other communities around the country -- and around the world -- to develop "smart roads."
+The expertise RCOC gained in developing its FAST-TRAC system is being used to help other communities around the country -- and around the world -- to develop "smart roads."

-And, eventually, the number of Oakland County intersections equipped with FAST-TRAC technology will grow to more than 1,100.
+Eventually, the number of Oakland County intersections equipped with FAST-TRAC technology will grow to more than 1,100.

 Back to Top